Gioni06/cv/README.md

 I am a senior frontend developer at Boxine GmbH in Duesseldorf, Germany.
 I bring ideas to life from wireframe sketches to functional prototypes to polished features.
 With a background in sales and expert web frontend development skills I helped to build products for corporations, e-commerce startups, digital agencies and various client during my freelance career.
 I am a strong believer in the MVP approach with quick iterations, early testing and continuous shipping.

 Occasionally I write about web development.
-I only published one article in the recent past.
+I only published two articles in the recent past.
 I hope to find the time to bring more ideas to paper in the future.

 - [Building A Landing Page With Webpack 4]
+- [Use “prefers-color-scheme” to detect macOS dark mode with CSS and Javascript]

 ---